This is a guide to the process of creating a new release, and is meant for the maintainers of Raster Vision.

 pip install twine

-Once packages are published they cannot be changed so be careful.
-(It’s possible to practice using testpypi.)
-Navigate to the
+Once packages are published they cannot be changed, so be careful.
+(It’s possible to practice using TestPyPI.)
+Navigate to the repo’s root directory on your local filesystem.
+With the version branch checked out, run the following scripts to build packages and publish to PyPI.

-Announce new release in our forum, and with blog post if it’s a big release.
+Announce the new release in our forum, and with a blog post if it’s a big release.

 0.20.1, update the version to

-This describes how to create a new bug fix release, using incrementing from 0.8.0 to 0.8.1 as an example.
+This describes how to create a new patch release (AKA a bug-fix release), using an increment from 0.8.0 to 0.8.1 as an example.
 This assumes that there is already a branch for a minor release called

-To create a bug fix release (version 0.8.1), we need to backport all the bug fix commits on the
+0.8branch.
+To create a patch release (version 0.8.1), we need to backport all the commits on the

-masterbranch that have been added since the last bug fix release onto the
+masterbranch that have been added since the last patch release onto the

-0.8that has cherry-picked the commits from the original PR.
-The title of the PR should start with [BACKPORT].
+backportbranch.
+The title of the PR should start with

 0.8branch to be built by GitHub Actions and the